rfdougherty/spectrometer/README.md

 ### TODO

-- Update fast analog read code to work with ESP-Arduino 3.x
 - Add an API endpoint to set and store calibration coefficients
 - Add an automatic integration time selection algorithm
 - Add a web GUI